-- A. PCCLD allows use of library event spaces, meeting and study rooms by the community, when those facilities are not needed for PCCLD administrative use, activities sponsored by the Library in whole or in part, and when such use does not disrupt PCCLD programs and activities. - B. Such permission is revocable and does not constitute a lease.
-PCCLD reserves the right to deny applications for use based on the availability of space or staff, frequency of use, or as deemed necessary by PCCLD's Executive Director or their designee. - C. Library programs and library sponsored events will have priority and may lead to cancellation of public reservations if necessary. - D. PCCLD reserves the right to cancel any reservation due to unforeseen circumstances such as building or weather-related emergencies.
+- A. PCCLD allows use of library event spaces, meeting and study rooms by the community when those facilities are not needed for PCCLD administrative use, activities sponsored by the Library in whole or in part, and when such use does not disrupt PCCLD programs and activities. - B. Such permission is revocable and does not constitute a lease.
+PCCLD reserves the right to deny applications for use based on the availability of space or staff, frequency of use, or as deemed necessary by PCCLD's Executive Director or their designee. - C. Library programs and library sponsored events will have priority and may lead to cancellation of public reservations if necessary.